contempleapp/solid_slider/README.md

 This is the jsx code for the Slider component.
 At the beginning, we initialize the correct data types from the props object.

 `onMount` is called once, when the component was created, here we can get the current size of the Slider and initialize the button position.
 The next function calculates the value from the button position. `getPercentValue` returns the current value in percent (0-1).
 The `getBtnPercentValue` returns the percent value of the button relative to the slider track.
+Also a `resize` event listener is added on mount.
+The listener function is called when the browser window gets resized. `onCleanup` the event listener is removed.

 In the `sliderMove` function, the value is calculated from the current button position, and the button.style.top css property is updated when the mouse moves.
 The `sliderDown` and `sliderUp` handle the creation and removing of the Mouse Event Listeners.